How about when turning-the-other-cheek becomes just an excuse for looking the other way?

 Of even more concern however is the opposition of many Christians to the use of military force to eradicate this extreme Islamic movement that calls itself ISIS.
 (The Islamic State of Iraq and Syria).

 Two relevant instances recorded in the Bible come to mind.
-The first being the occasion when Jesus, incensed at the commercial activities taking place within the temple precincts, physically drove the traders and money changers out.
+The first being the occasion when Jesus, incensed by the desecration of the commercial activities taking place within the temple precincts, that He physically drove the traders and money changers out.

 “When they arrived back in Jerusalem, Jesus entered the Temple and began to drive out the people buying and selling animals for sacrifices.
 He knocked over the tables of the money changers and the chairs of those selling doves, and he stopped everyone from using the Temple as a marketplace.

 He said to them, “The Scriptures declare, ‘My Temple will be called a house of prayer for all nations,’ but you have turned it into a den of thieves.”
 The second occasion was when, after the last supper, they were proceeding to the garden of Gethsemane at the foot of the Mount of Olives.
 Jesus, with foreknowledge of what was going to happen, asked how many weapons they had between them.

 Then Jesus said to the, "When I sent you out to preach the Good News and you did not have money, a traveler's bag, or an extra pair of sandals, did you need anything?"